tauri-apps/tauri-docs/src/content/docs/en/core/1/getting-started/html-css-js.md

 import Intro from './\_fragments/\_intro.mdx' import Command from '@theme/Command'

-# HTML, CSS, and JavaScript
+# HTML, CSS and JavaScript

 This guide will walk you through creating your first Tauri app using just HTML, CSS, and JavaScript.
 This is probably the best place to start if you are new to web development.